oddz/dh150-audrey/index.md

 ### user personas

-In order to dwelve deeper into user perspective, I developed several user personas and scenarios.
+In order to delve deeper into user perspective, I developed several user personas and scenarios.
 This is crucial in the process of understanding users past surface-level, as it allows us to get a glimpse of their motivations, behavior, and actions.
-By shifting our perspective into that of a user's, we can also attempt to understand the reasoning behind why they may choose a certain program or desire certain features, allowing us to garner more insights to improve the product.
+By shifting our perspective into that of a user, we can also attempt to understand the reasoning behind why they may choose a certain program or desire certain features, allowing us to garner more insights to improve the product.

 Drawing from my user research, I crafted several personas who would benefit from a digital task-tracking application.
 I sought to include different backgrounds in order to demonstrate different needs and goals, so that the personas would inform a universally beneficial application.